samuelvisser/dailywire-show-download/README.md

 # DailyWire Show Downloader

-This is a simple Docker image that is made to download premium shows from the DailyWire website.<br>
+This is a Python 3.13 package that downloads premium shows from the DailyWire website.<br>
 Specifically, it is made to be used together with other tools to create a private RSS feed for premium DailyWire Shows.<br>
 In no way does this project help pirate premium shows, as it requires an active premium DailyWire account to work.